This post is in two parts.

-Our real, true, perfect home is one of pure bliss, and never ending pleasure and it’s somewhere called PARADISE, heaven!
-A real tangible place of uninterrupted contentment that nothing can spoil, no sickness, no sorrow, NO DEATH!
-Whatever luxury cruise, or ten star hotel, in the most exotic of places someone has had the privilege of experiencing, is nothing to what God has prepared for us!
+Our real, true, perfect home is one of never ending pleasure and is somewhere called PARADISE – heaven!
+A real tangible place of uninterrupted contentment that nothing can spoil.
+Whatever luxury cruise, or ten star hotel, in the most exotic of places here on earth, is nothing to what God has prepared for us!

-Revelation 21 describes a little of what it is like, and it is breathtaking.
+Revelation 21 describes a little of what our permanent home will be like, and it is breathtaking.

 So never fear death dear Christian!
-Your body is only the ‘pod’ that keeps you intact and is only your ‘earthly house.’
-Your soul never dies and your soul is as visible and real to God as your body is to other bodies!
+Your body is only the ‘pod’ that keeps you intact on earth, your ‘earthly house.’
+Your soul lives on.
+Your soul is as visible and real to God as your body is to other bodies!

-Jesus wasn’t a ghost when he came out of that tomb of death, making it clear to us that we will be visible and tangible after death.
-He looked like a person so much so that Mary thought he was the gardener – just to show us that WE too will be a real person!
+Jesus wasn’t a ghost when he came out of that tomb of death making clear in His compassion to us that we will also be visible and tangible after death!
+He looked like an ordinary person, so much so that Mary thought he was the gardener, all to show us that we too will be real people!
 He had a real body.
 He walked.
 He talked.
-He conversed with the disciples.
+He ate.
+He conversed.

-“This perishable will have put on the imperishable, and this mortal will have put on immortality” (1 Corinthians 15:54), meaning that the corruptible (that which dies) will be changed to the incorruptible (that which will never die).
+“This perishable will have put on the imperishable, and this mortal will have put on immortality” (1 Corinthians 15:54), meaning that the corruptible (that which dies due to the curse) will be changed to the incorruptible (that which will never die again).

 The Thessalonians were worried about being separated from their loved ones.
 So Paul comforted them with this…